Get The Project Management Schedule Right!

 No. This is treating the symptoms and not the causes.

 The cause?
-We don’t know everything up front that needs to happen or that will go wrong.
+We don’t know everything up front that needs to happen or what will go wrong.
 On top of that, if we could collect up and enumerate everything that must happen in the exact order, we probably could never finish recording it all, and we probably couldn’t find a tool that could capture all the details in an appropriate way.
 Managing the project management tools themselves becomes a significant task (i.e., the diet dilemma) and starts to distract from managing the actual effort.

 Collectively, however, we do know everything that needs to be done.
 How do we remember a song?
 We certainly don’t have every word explicitly memorized.
 Instead as we sing the first part, the next part naturally pops to mind.
 We have to sing the whole song to write it down.
 The same is true for a project.
 The catch is that to sing a project, we have to do the project.
 The key is that what needs to be done comes back to people as they do it.
 Again the classic approach is to try and figure out all the details in advance and to embed these details into something like Microsoft Project.
 Instead, we want to leverage James Surowiecki’s “The Wisdom of Crowds ” in our planning.
 This becomes a balancing act between getting the key milestones and durations but leaving the details to the folks doing the work.
 One key detail is how to get a good estimate of the overall project time.
 This is often easier than one would expect.